Beekeeping in Australia: 21st-century

-The Australian honeybee industry biosecurity code of practice requires beekeepers to inspect their hives at least twice a year and to keep accurate records.
+The Australian honeybee industry biosecurity code of practice also requires all beekeepers to inspect their hives at least twice a year and to keep accurate records.
 Hives must be inspected for the presence of pests and diseases and for hive strength, the inspection to include at least three full-depth brood frames in each hive.

 Diseases and parasites

 Foul brood

 In New South Wales in 1889 The Sydney Mail and New South Wales Advertiser uses a leaflet from the Beekeepers' Association of South Australia to outline how to recognise American foul brood (caused by Bacillus alvei) in a hive and how to treat it.

 In South Australia, by 1891 an article in the South Australian Chronicle indicates that there was already an act in that state to attempt to control the spread of American foul brood.

 Small hive beetle

 The small hive beetle was detected in Australia by 2003.

 Varroa Mite

 The Varroa destructor mite is a parasite that has caused significant deaths of colonies throughout the world, forcing beekeepers to treat their hives to keep the mites and their associated virus in check.
 In June of 2022 the parasite was detected near the port of Newcastle, authorities are attempting to contain and eradicate the mite.
 However containment efforts appear to be failing, in part due to beekeepers moving their hives from the "red eradication zone" to the "surveillance, or purple zone".
 It is now believed that the port of Newcastle was not the point of entry, and that varroa had been in the country before detection.
 To date (the end of 2022) 103 hives have been detected with infestation, with over 17,000 being destroyed including 250 colonies at the world class bee research facility at Tocal Agricultural College, however 48 high value queen bees from Plan Bee, the National Honey Bee Genetic Improvement Program, were able to be securely removed and re-homed.

 In light of the large numbers of hives being destroyed with over 99% of them being varroa free, resulting in the destruction of hobbies, businesses and breeding projects, opposition is beginning to be voiced against the government policy of eradication, with calls for management of varroa instead, like elsewhere in the world.
 A petition supporting this alternative policy has amassed nearly 25,000 signatures.

+New South Wales is by far the largest beekeeping state.
+Since the arrival of the varroa mite in 2022 it has lost 35% of the commercial beekeepers in the state.